 Even though the Greek word for "bread/artos" holds the definition of leavened bread, the CONTEXT of this passage OVERRULES that definition.
+Context is always "king"!

 Any follower of Yahusha would not be serving leavened bread on a day in the midst of the seven day Feast of Unleavened Bread.